kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Will be exercised in the e2e test added at beta.
+Will be exercised in the node e2e tests, which are written during alpha and in CI before beta.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?